syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### selectedRowIndex `number`
 {:#members:selectedrowindex}

-Specifies the selected row Index in gantt , the row with given index will highlighted
+Specifies the selected row Index in Gantt , the row with given index will highlighted

 #### Default Value: